petals-infra/chat.petals.dev/README.md

 gunicorn app:app --bind 0.0.0.0:5000 --threads 100 --timeout 1000
 ```

-> **Note:** Python 3.7+ required, and it is important to use `--threads` (not `--workers`) to ensure the HTTP API reuses inference sessions correctly.
-Each session may use a separate thread, so you need to have as many threads as many concurrent users you'd like to support.

 The chat uses the WebSocket API under the hood.

 ## APIs